iamyadhav/PROMPT-ENGINEERING-EXP-01/README.md

-# PROMPT-ENGINEERING- 1.
-Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# 1. Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.